nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 ## Preliminary steps

-Make sure you do the preparation listed in the [preliminary steps page](../preliminary-steps.md) before setting up your mix node.
+Make sure you do the preparation listed in the [preliminary steps page](../preliminary-steps.md) before setting up your Mix Node.

 ## Mix node setup

-Now that you have built the [codebase](../binaries/building-nym.md), set up your [wallet](https://nymtech.net/docs/wallet/desktop-wallet.html), and have a VPS with the `nym-mix node` binary, you can set up your mix node with the instructions below.
+Now that you have built the [codebase](../binaries/building-nym.md), set up your [wallet](https://nymtech.net/docs/wallet/desktop-wallet.html), and have a VPS with the `nym-mix node` binary, you can set up your Mix Node with the instructions below.

 To begin, move to `/target/release` directory from which you run the node commands: